 The clear skies free from pollution and the resulting regeneration of the planet were all too apparent during the time when humanity was placed under lockdown, bringing home the need for each and every one of us to act to prevent further changes to our climate.
+What better way to help climate change than creating your own clothes in a peaceful environment?

 In January 2020, Josie was inspired to create a temperature scarf as a way to engage with climate change.
 She chose colour-coded yarn that reflected the spectrum of temperatures in her homeland of the United Kingdom.